MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-manage.md

     - On the **Alerts** tab, check for any alerts triggered by the device.
 Simulate alerts in Microsoft 365 Defender for Enterprise IoT using the Raspberry Pi scenario available in the Microsoft 365 Defender [Evaluation & Tutorials](https://security.microsoft.com/tutorials/all) page.

         You can also set up advanced hunting queries to create custom alert rules.
-For more information, see [sample advanced hunting queries for enterprise IoT security](#sample-advanced-hunting-queries-for-enterprise-iot).
+For more information, see [advanced hunting queries for enterprise IoT security](#advanced-hunting-queries-for-enterprise-iot).

     - On the **Security recommendations** tab, check for any recommendations available for the device to reduce risk and maintain a smaller attack surface.

     - On the **Discovered vulnerabilities** tab, check for any known CVEs associated with the device.
 Known CVEs can help decide whether to patch, remove, or contain the device and mitigate risk to your network.
-Alternatively, use [advanced hunting queries](#sample-advanced-hunting-queries-for-enterprise-iot) to collect vulnerabilities across all your devices.
+Alternatively, use [advanced hunting queries](#advanced-hunting-queries-for-enterprise-iot) to collect vulnerabilities across all your devices.

 ## Hunt for threats on the Device inventory page